KjellConnelly/ConnellyFamily/README.md

 propsopee problems: inside of the ve directory, there is a themes directory that isn't downloaded for some reason.
 To deal with this, I had to download the repo and paste themes into the correct directory.
 Dumb.

+- Add new images to folder? `npm run updateGalleries`.
+This will add images into rows into the html files at the bottom of the page.
+- Want to publish?
+Make sure to `npm run updateGalleries` if needed, `npm run build`, and `npm run publish`.
+Publishing renames the build folder to docs, pushes to github, and renames it back.